 Research suggests a PSA test can sometimes come back abnormal even when you’re healthy.
 It can also come back normal when you do have the disease.

-Many doctors also now use new tests along with the PSA check to improve detection.
+Some urology or cancer specialists may order new tests along with the PSA to improve detection.

 4KScore: This test looks at the levels of four proteins in your blood.
 It also considers other relevant health information.
 Studies have shown this test helps determine the odds of finding an aggressive prostate cancer with a biopsy.
 It’s not FDA-approved, but your doctor can still use it.